MaxwellGarceau/maxgarceaumusic/app/wp-content/plugins/flow-flow-social-streams/README.txt

 * More sources to stream.
 In total 14 networks including Google+, YouTube, LinkedIn, Tumblr, Soundcloud, Vine, Dribbble, Flickr and others + WordPress posts and RSS feeds.
 [Full list of sources](https://social-streams.com/flow/#socialfeeds "Flow-Flow Social Feeds")
 * Fast professional support for premium users
 * Additional stream layouts: boxed/justified galleries, fixed-height grid
-* Smart & beautiful lightbox with comments loading for Facebook, Instagram, Youtube.
+* Smart & beautiful lightbox with comments for Facebook, Instagram, Youtube.
+Classic popup and infinite feed.
 Available on mobiles also
 * Pre-moderation posts approval system
-* Inclusion filters for feeds (include only by words, usernames, URLs)
+* Filters for feeds (include and exclude only by words, usernames, URLs)
 * Lightbox galleries for multi image post
 * Networks sorting and search bar on top of your stream
 * Database snapshots